-When doing a plumbing project that involves soldering copper pipe it really pays to be prepared.
-It’s really important to have all of the necessary tools on hand before you begin soldering.
+When doing a plumbing project involving soldering copper pipe, preparation pays for itself.
 To help you get ready here is a list of tools you’ll need when soldering copper pipe.

 01 of 08

 The torch needed for soldering copper can be propane or MAPP gas (methylacetylene-propadiene propane).
 MAPP gas comes in a yellow tank and propane comes in a blue tank.
 MAPP gas, usually a bit more expensive, gets much hotter than propane, so heats the pipe faster.
 Propane works fine, it just takes longer—which may work to your advantage if you are new to soldering copper and are working on 3/4-inch or 1/2-inch pipe.
 The choice of a torch is really up to you.

 02 of 08